 Stress

 Stress, the all-purpose word that pretty much describes all of our lives these days, can be thought of in terms of speed.
-When our world is moving too quickly around us, we are not very well able to resist the pull to try to keep up.
+When our world is moving too quickly around us, few of us have the ability to resist the pull to try to keep up.
 We end up trying to “rampage through the checkpoints of American high achievement” to quote the New York Time’s Mark Leibovich.
 Without realizing it – because we believe we don’t have time to stop and think – we rise to the challenge to relentlessly accelerate by constantly adding new expectations which require us to move ever more briskly through our days.
 (It is even stressful just to read that last sentence!)

 It’s not clear that our brains are well designed for this Le Mans lifestyle.
 But it is clear how devastating stress can be to memory.
 With a chaotic and frenetic present, the brain will try to focus on so many things at once that it becomes impossible to properly encode much of anything.
 Our life will appear in a stroboscopic display of events that we can barely register.
 The short-term parking lot and what we can call our working memory (more about that below) both get filled to capacity.
 What does get encoded probably doesn’t get well rehearsed.
 And what is in long-term memory is hard to retrieve because the brain is too stressed to look backward.